Follow

 Adjacent Sibling Selector (+ sign)

-This is also a sibling combinator that combines elements that have the same parent div.
-It selects only the element directly after the former selector.
-Looking at the list item example we had earlier; To select only the list item directly after the Li with the list1 class, you can use the +(plus) symbol.
+Similar to the general sibling selector, this selector combines elements that have the same parent div.
+It only selects the element directly succeeding the former selector.
+In this example, to select only the list item directly after the Li with the list1 class, you can use the +(plus) symbol.

 <div class="box">